thisdougb/go-learn/lesson2/README.md

 Remember in lesson 1 when we covered _things_ and _types of things_?
 Our code so far only declares the `Barista` as the _type of thing_.
 We haven’t really created any baristas yet.

 There are a few ways to create _things_ in Go.
-Start a new playground sessions in another tab and replace `main()` with this:
+Start a new playground session in another tab and replace `main()` with this:

 ```
 func main() {